Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

-- The anthrax vaccine helps prevent all forms of infection.
+The anthrax vaccine helps prevent all forms of infection.
 The vaccine is recommended for people at high risk for infection.
 This includes anyone who works directly with the bacteria, such as in a lab.
-Military personnel and anyone who travels to or works with animal hides or fur in high-risk areas should also be vaccinated.
+Military personnel and anyone who travels to high-risk areas should also be vaccinated.
+Farmers, veterinarians, and livestock workers should be vaccinated.
 The vaccine is not recommended for anyone younger than 18 years.